Óscar Romero (footballer)

-Óscar David Romero Villamayor ([ˈoskaɾ roˈmeɾo]; born 4 July 1992) is a Paraguayan professional footballer who plays as an attacking midfielder for Argentine Primera División club Boca Juniors and the Paraguay national team.
+Óscar David Romero Villamayor ([ˈoskaɾ roˈmeɾo]; born 4 July 1992) is a Paraguayan professional footballer who plays as an attacking midfielder for Campeonato Brasileiro Série A club Internacional and the Paraguay national team.
 He is the twin brother of Ángel Romero.

 Career

 Romero was in the youth ranks of Boca Juniors when he was a Sub 15, but could not continue at the club for a matter of paperwork, therefore he did not play for the Xeneize.

-Club Cerro Porteño
+Cerro Porteño

 Romero joined the youth ranks of Cerro Porteño at the age of 14.
 He debuted in the First Division of Paraguay on 15 May 2011 in a 1–0 defeat against General Caballero SC of Zeballos Cue.
 He scored his first goal on 1 December 2012 against Sportivo Luqueño.
 His good performances attracted many European teams, such as Spanish clubs Real Madrid B and Valencia Football Club.

 In 2013, like his brother Angel, he had more opportunities, since the club decided to give chance to the youth.
 With the new DT Francisco Arce, Oscar impressed, attracting interest from clubs like Baniyas SC of United Arab Emirates and also being summoned to the Selection Paraguay.

 In October 2014, after his good performances in the knockout round of the Copa Sudamericana against Lanús Argentina, in which he scored three goals, he was said to be worth $3 to 6 million.
 He was targeted by major European clubs, such as Atlético Madrid.